Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 Once you have set up your packages and uploaded your images, the eCommerce site takes care of the rest (payment and processing orders).

-The only thing you need to do is make sure you are reminding parents to go online to view and order.
+The only thing you need to do is remind parents to view and order online.

 There are a lot of great eCommerce sites out there and you can read the article I wrote about Zenfolio vs Smug Mug.